jischr/go-updater/README.md

 3. **CRON**: Use a library for managing a cron job for the updates (rather than this sleep timer)
 4. **Forced Updates**: Allow admins to force an update check
 5. **Metrics and Monitoring**: Add Prometheus metrics for monitoring update status.
-6. **More Tests**: I only had time for happy path tests.
-I'd add negative tests.
+6. **More Tests**: Add negative tests.
+There was only time for happy path tests.